Quantum Lower Bounds by Sample-to-Query Lifting

 \subsection{Matrix spectrum testing}

-We can also derive quantum query lower bounds for testing properties of the spectrum of a matrix block-encoded in a unitary operator, by reducing from testing properties of the spectrum of quantum states \cite{OW15}.
+We can also derive a series of quantum query lower bounds for testing properties of the spectrum of a matrix block-encoded in a unitary operator, by reducing from testing properties of the spectrum of quantum states \cite{OW21}.

 \begin{corollary} [Rank Testing] Testing whether a matrix $A \in \mathbb{C}^{N \times N}$ block-encoded in a unitary operator $U$ has rank $r$ or $\varepsilon$-far (in trace norm) requires $\widetilde\Omega\rbra{\sqrt{r/\varepsilon}}$ queries to $U$. \end{corollary}